Statistical Fluctuation of Infinitesimal Spaces: Integral operators on manifolds

 In this section, we extend the previous results to the case where $M$ is a smooth manifold of dimension $d$.
 Since we are interested in the Dirac operator over \textit{spin manifolds}, these results are crucial for the rest of the present work.
-Given a Lebesgue measure on $T_xM$ and a probability density $\nu$ on $T_xM$ whose support is included in $U$, the density is then push forward at $x\in \phi(U)$ is given by